 When iron hulled ships were introduced, the effect of the metal hull on steering compasses was first observed.
 During construction the metal in the ship adopts the magnetic field of the dockyard used for construction.
 In modern construction methods, the high currents used for welding the steel plates together create magnetic dipoles in the steel, thus magnetising the ship… During the American Civil War, mines were developed that were activated by contact.
 The target ship hits the horn on the mine.
 The soft metal of the horn buckled under impact, smashing a glass ampoule with battery acid inside.
 The acid electrolyte dropped into the waiting battery, energizing it and heating a platinum wire inside the mercury fulminate detonator.
 Boom.
 At the start of WW2, the Germans developed a new magnetic trigger for mines.
 For a while the British were stumped as to how these mines worked.
 But in November 1939 a German mine was dropped from an aircraft and landed on mudflats in the Thames estuary at low tide.
 The mine was disarmed and taken to Portsmouth, where the mechanism was examined.
 A magnetic needle which was pulled by the target ship’s magnetic field completed the circuit and fired the mine.
 Later sophisticated versions would use a counter that didn’t fire for the first few ships to pass.
 Establishing how the mine worked held the secret to protecting vessels, you just need to wipe out the magnetic signal.
 Magnetic field strength is measured in units named after Carl Guass, so the process of removing the magnetic signature is known as degaussing.
 Remove the magnetic field from the ship and it can safely pass over the mines without triggering an explosion.
 There were two ways of cancelling out the ship’s magnetic field.
 The permanent one was to put thick bands of electrical wire around the length of the vessel, known as coiling.
 Passing an electrical current through these cables generated an electromagnetic field that cancelled out the ship’s own field, thus rendering the ship invisible to the mine mechanism.
 Royal Navy Commander Charles Goodeve oversaw this system, and it even allowed for the polarity to be reversed when ships were in the southern hemisphere so that the ship appeared to have the same magnetic field as the natural background.
 But this equipment was expensive and difficult to install.
 Measuring a ships natural magnetic field was a complex business.
 A series of magnetometers are anchored to the seabed about 5 metres apart for a 150 metre run.
 Each magnetometer wa connected to a fluxmeter on the shore.
 The ship passed over the magnetometers and the readings from the fluxmeter were used to create the ship’s signature.
 From this starting point the number of turns of the degaussing cable could be increased or decreased, or the current altered until the signature was minimised.
 A second quicker method was to wipe the hull of the ship, with a current carrying cable running a pulse at about 2000 amps.
 The large cable was dragged down the sides of the ship in a process known as deperming.
 This wasn’t a permanent solution though, as the ship travelled through the Earth’s magnetic field it slowly became magnetised again.
 This started in late 1939 and helped protect many of the vessels that carried out the evacuation from Dunkirk.
 In a 4 day marathon session prior to the evacuation over 400 ships were ‘wiped’ in this way, though there are concerns that some of the ‘wiping’ may have not been as effective as hoped.
 The Isle of Man vessel Mona’s Queen was lost to a magnetic mine on 29th May 1940 just outside Dunkirk harbour, and stories persist to this day among the relatives of the crew that the ship wasn’t properly protected.
+Comb jellies are a common sight around British waters, particularly the sea gooseberry (Pleurobrachia bachei).
+With a clear body and measuring only a couple of centimetres long, it’s easy to overlook these beautiful little animals apart from one thing, stunning rows of rainbow coloured hairs running along their body.
+With no skeleton and composed of 99% water, you’d be forgiven for thinking that these were very simple creatures, but actually they have some pretty neat stuff going on.

 Firstly, let’s start with where the comb jellies fit in, they are not the same phylum as jellyfish.
 Jellyfish (Cnidaria) have complex lifecycles and stinging cells.
 Comb jellies (Ctenophora) have a simple life cycle and make glue to catch prey.
 The problem for scientists trying to study the evolution of the Ctenophores is that they don’t make very good fossils so the records are patchy at best.
 Genetic studies indicate that Ctenophores are much older in origin than other animals, and predate the bilaterian animals (those with bilateral symmetry) by millions of years.
 There are 2 major cell layers, the external epidermis and the internal gastrodermis.
 Between these layers is the mesoglea, a jelly like layer.
 The Ctneophores have muscles running through them and the outer epidermis contains a basic nervous system known as the nerve net.
 Comb jellies are named for their unique feature, plates of giant fused cilia (small hair-like cells) which run in eight rows up and down their bodies.
 These cilia are used to propel the comb jelly through the water.
 Many comb jellies have a single pair of tentacles and often these tentacles are branches and give the illusion of many tentacles.
 The branched tentacles are used to catch prey, but unlike the toxins from jellyfish, comb jellies use glue.
 Special cells called colloblasts respond to touch by firing a spiral filament and releasing sticky glue.
 Once the prey is stuck the comb jelly reels in the tentacles and brings the food to its mouth.
 Most comb jellies are carnivorous and will eat anything.
 Until recently it was believed that comb jellies spat out the indigestible waste particles, but it now seems like they release them through pores in the rear end – which is probably part of the evolutionary puzzle in explaining when animals developed anuses.
 What about the beautiful rainbow coloured pulses of light?
 Whilst some comb jellies can produce light by a special chemical reaction to give photoluminescence, our sea gooseberry can’t.
 The rainbow colouring is caused by refraction of light through the hair like cilia cells.
 Light travels at a constant speed in a vacuum, but when light encounters a material that is more dense, it slows and its pathway bends.
 The different wavelengths in visible light bend at slightly different angles.
 This means that the cilia act like the glass prism you played with in physics classes as a schoolchild, splitting the light into separate wavelengths.
 The refractive index (how much the light will bend is almost the same for the comb jelly tissue as it is for the salty sea water.
 The hair like cilia amplify the refractive effect creating an iridescent pulse that is mesmerising to watch.
 The effect works across the visible and UV light wavelengths, meaning a fluorescent torch will also give a great image.
 Lastly, there’s a few things you should know about comb jelly reproduction.
 Comb jellies are hermaphrodites (both sexes in one individual) and can spawn eggs and sperm freely into the sea, through their mouths.
 They do this on a continuous basis unless they are starved of food, when they will shrink down and stop breeding.
 But feed them up again and they will start spawning again.
 Rainbow coloured hair, sticky glue fishing nets and continual reproduction – what’s not to admire?
 Any diver who has been to Scapa Flow to visit the remains of the World War I German naval fleet will know the story of the 21st June 1919 when 74 ships were scuttled.
 Due to some heroic efforts only 52 ships actually hit the seabed.
 Initially, the British Admiralty were determined to leave the German fleet on the seabed and let them rust.
 But the wrecks were a considerable hazard to local vessels, with several being grounded on up-turned hulls.
 By 1922 the demand for scrap metal had increased and the Admiralty started selling off the wrecks for salvage, £250 for a destroyer and a mere £1000 for a whole battleship (of course 100 years ago that was the equivalent of £54,000 but that still seems cheap).